Ohio Model Curriculum – Physical Science

 - Students see how to interpret their results in light of the results gathered by others using the same protocols increasing discourse among scientists

 • Identify questions and concepts that guide scientific investigations;

--Students determine the quality of the garden in its environment based on observations and specific plants located.
-They identify questions and concepts that link biological findings to the physical environment, i.e. Is this plant the right plant for this garden?
-What role does this garden have in the ecosystem?
+-Students determine the quality of tree in its environment based on observations and questions from the app.
+They identify questions and concepts that link biological findings to the physical environment, i.e. Is the bark damaged?
+What condition are the leaves in?

 • Design and conduct scientific investigations;

 - Students observe trees, and hypothesize the hydrology, habitat alteration and development, and plant communities present in the urban tree distribution.
 They follow a standardized protocol to gather data and score the trees through a mobile web app.

 • Use technology and mathematics to improve investigations and communications;

 -The use of smartphones and tablets in completing ETA will allow the students to use technology to improve their learning.

 • Formulate and revise explanations and models using logic and evidence (critical thinking);

 - Results can be compared with other trees and other sites in surrounding areas